 EINSTEIN: But flying?!
 That is the most difficult skill in the world.
-Even humans don't understand how a bird flies.
+Even humans aren't sure how a bird flies.
 (To Zorbo.)
-You should never have promised.
+You should have never promised...

 ZORBO: Hey, she made me!
-I'll find her and get off the hook on that one.
+I'll go and find her and get off the hook on that one.